 Sometimes, a bit of extra study assistance can go a long way.
-If you are interested in winning a scholarship, firstly see our regularly updated list, then here are our steps to help you out.
+If you are interested in earning a scholarship, we’ve put together some handy scholarship application tips to help you out.

 1. Do your research – prepare and apply early!

 Research intensely!
-Some scholarships require application essays on research topics, whilst others require Academic Portfolios – focus on the criteria.
-The earlier you research, the earlier you’ll prepare, compile, submit – and the more organised you’ll appear!
+Some scholarships ask for application essays on research topics, while others require academic portfolios – make sure to focus on the criteria and ensure you’ve met all the requirements.
+The earlier you research, the earlier you’ll be able to prepare, compile and submit your application – and the more organised you’ll appear!

 2. Write to impress – tailor your application

-Research your audience – become aware of the goals, values and aspirations of the organisations, institutions or academics sponsoring this scholarship.
+Research your audience.
+Become aware of the goals, values and aspirations of the organisations, institutions or academics sponsoring this scholarship.
 How well do you match up?
-Scholarship providers will be wanting to know exactly if, and in what specific ways, you fit their criteria.
+Scholarship providers will want to know exactly if, and in what specific ways, you fit their criteria.
 Write with the judges in mind.

 3. Engage in volunteer/extra-curricular activities